Mobile Application Security

 - Mobile Threat Protection (MTP)

-Solutions and services that monitor the mobile endpoint in real-time to identify mobile threats that may compromise the mobile endpoint, mobile applications, or data residing on the device that are not addressed by EMM/MDM or App Vetting.
+Solutions and services that monitor the mobile endpoint in real-time to find mobile threats that may compromise the mobile endpoint, mobile applications, or data residing on the device that are not addressed by EMM/MDM or App Vetting.

 - Mobile Identity Management